When and How Much to Imagine:

 Across our analysis, we found:

-(1) WM should be used selectively, primarily when spatial reasoning requires predicting future states under hypothetical actions, rather than reinterpreting existing visual evidence.
+(1) World models should be used selectively, primarily when spatial reasoning requires predicting future states under hypothetical actions, rather than reinterpreting existing visual evidence.

-(2) Visual spatial reasoning benefits most from targeted rather than extensive WM imagination.
+(2) Visual spatial reasoning benefits most from targeted rather than extensive world-model imagination.
+A small number of informative views captures most of the benefit, while excessive rollouts introduce redundant or noisy evidence.

 Qualitative Analysis